-The Mentor ‘Regional Energy Agency North, Koprivnica (HR)’ and Mentees ‘Barcelona Province (ES)’, ‘Regional Energy Agency of Northern Småland (SE)’, ‘Municipality of Amarante (PT)’ and ‘Municipality of Beja (PT)’ will participate in the 2nd Cycle of the PROSPECT Learning Programme, constituting the 4th Group for Public Lighting.
+The Mentor ‘Regional Energy Agency North, Koprivnica (Croatia)’ and Mentees ‘Barcelona Province (Spain)’, ‘Regional Energy Agency of Northern Småland (Sweden)’, ‘Municipality of Amarante (Portugal)’ and ‘Municipality of Beja (Portugal)’ will participate in the 2nd Cycle of the PROSPECT Learning Programme, constituting the 4th Group for Public Lighting.
 The peer learning activities will be focalised on Revolving Funds.+Mentors' Corner

 Regional Energy Agency North from Croatia mentors 4 organisations on the intracting financing scheme and revolving fund : Barcelona Province Council in Spain, the municipalities of Beja and Amarante in Portugal, and Northern Småland energy agency in Sweden.
 After two online meetings (Step 1 & Step 2 of the Learning Programme), mentor and mentees met in Koprivnica, Croatia.The concept of intracting

 The concept of « intracting » - or « internal contracting » was implemented by the city of Stuttgart in Germany in 1996.
 It is based on an agreement between two services, departments or structures within the same local authority.
 One is the client : they submit a project concerning a building or equipment they are in charge of.
 The other is the contractor : they examine the project and its savings potentials.
 If the payback period is acceptable, a financial agreement is signed between them.
 Once the measures are finished, the « client » pays back the investment with the savings that feed a dedicated fund.
 As repayments are then used to finance other energy-saving projects, it stands as a « revolving fund ».